kuali/kc/CONTRIBUTING.md

 ##Contributor License Agreement ("CLA")
 In order to accept your pull request, we need you to submit a CLA.
 You only need to do this once, but we cannot accept any part of a PR until we have the CLA on file.

+## Functional Standards
+##Introduction
+The following standards outline at a high level the expectations of Kuali and the community subcommittees.
+Contributions to the Kuali codebase should follow these standards in order to maintain the highest level of UI quality possible in the product.
+These standards are meant to be broad principles that could apply to a wide variety of contributions without stymieing the process of bringing new features into the application.
+Each standard in this document is based on experience with a given contribution.
+Additional standards may be added as we gain more experience with the contribution process.
+This should both guide schools who want to contribute code, Kuali when they are deciding how to integrate contributed features, and subcommittee co-chairs when reviewing contributions and requesting revisions to contributed functionality.

+##Standard 1 - Naming and Terminology
+Contributions will use existing terminology for elements which mirror functionality that exists elsewhere in the application.
+Where possible they will remain consistent with terminology within the module the functionality is enhancing.
+If there is no similar terminology within the applicable module then enhancements will be consistent with terminology from other KC modules.

+##Standard 2 - User Interface/User Interaction
+Contributions will be built to utilize common user interactions that exist in the system and have been set as standards for future functionality.
+Until all the modules are re-written and have the same interaction model, enhancements will honor the existing user interactions for the module they are a part of.
+If a contribution is specifically designed to improve on the existing interface model it will be built to avoid UI regressions where possible.

+##Standard 3 - Existing Fields
+Contributions will not repurpose existing fields in ways that are inconsistent with their current design.